blogtheristo/blogtheristo/README.md

 ⭐ [Lifetime Digital Workspace dws for intelligent industries; investors](<https://github.com/blogtheristo/investor_2022>)

-_Project is AWS innovate project.
+_Project is an Amazon Web Services backoffice project. it is written on various programming languages.

 Contact blogtheristo if you want to contribute_

 ⭐ [Intelligence and cognitive decisioning in dws double twin.
 Building the Application ecosystem - the new hydrogen economy](<https://github.com/blogtheristo/dws>).